-If you have not paid all required fees to the National Visa Center, please be prepared to pay these fees on the day of your interview.
-All fees may be paid in either U.S. dollars or the Tunisian dollar equivalent.
+If you have not paid all required fees to either the National Visa Center or via the appointment website, please be prepared to pay these fees on the day of your interview.

+All fees may be paid in either U.S. dollars or the Saudi Riyal equivalent.
 We accept cash and credit cards only.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
-This is a complete list of fees.
+A complete list of fees can be found here.

-Do not make travel plans outside of Tunisia
+Do not make travel plans outside of Saudi Arabia

 If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-The consular officer will let you know at the time of your interview when to return to collect your passport.
-If you have to travel within Tunisia while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+We will return your passport to you later via courier services only (see Step 1).
+If you have to travel within Saudi Arabia while your passport is still with us, please make sure you have a valid picture ID other your passport.